 Monoamine Oxidase Deficiency

-The monoamine oxidase A deficiency follows an X-Linked inheritance pattern.
-Thus, this disorder is majorly seen affecting males.
+Monoamine oxidase A deficiency follows an X-linked inheritance pattern, primarily affecting males.

-Lower levels of this enzyme typically result in the buildup of neurotransmitters in the brain.
+Lower levels of MAO-A typically result in the buildup of neurotransmitters in the brain.

-Lower levels of the enzyme result in a slower breakdown of the neurotransmitters – (Worriers), and higher levels of the enzyme lead to a faster breakdown – (Warriors).
-Both decreased and increased levels of the enzyme have various implications.
+Lower levels of the enzyme result in a slower breakdown of the neurotransmitters, while higher levels of the enzyme equal a faster breakdown.

 Increased Risk For Depressive And Bipolar Disorders